Charge Ahead Colorado provides grant funding for community-based Level 2 (L2) and DC fast-charging

 The likely maximum award that will be provided during a single standard application round is $250,000 per applicant, per round.

-Applicants that are a DI Qualifying Entity, workplace, or multifamily housing community can use the Charge Ahead Colorado short application all year-round, on an ongoing basis when applying for six (6) L2 charging station ports, as long as the charging stations are primarily intended for employee or resident use.
-Charge Ahead Colorado short applications are reviewed biweekly.
+Applicants that are a Qualifying Entity, workplace, or multifamily housing community can use the Charge Ahead Colorado short application all year-round, on an ongoing basis when applying for six (6) L2 charging ports or fewer, as long as the charging stations are primarily intended for employee or resident use.
+Charge Ahead Colorado short application decisions are made monthly.

 All applicants will be required to incorporate Accessible Design features, per the Access Board, in order to qualify for Charge Ahead Colorado grant funding.